A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Discussion and Computer Simulations

 \begin{example_scenario} A final interesting example is the $(2\times2,1)(5\times5,2)^2(8\times8,4)$ system, which is feasible according to the proposed test.
 This system has been built by taking the symmetric $(5\times5,2)^4$ system, which is known to be feasible, and transferring 6 antennas from the first user to the fourth.
 It must noticed that while the total amount of antennas in the network remains constant, the redistribution of antennas has allowed to achieve a total of $9$ DoF instead of the $8$ DoF achieved in the symmetric case.
 This example gives new evidence for the conjecture settled in \cite{Slock10}, which asserts that for a given total number of DoF, $d_{tot}=\sum_k d_k$, there exist feasible asymmetric MIMO interference systems (that is, with unequal antenna and stream distribution among the links) such that the total number of antennas, $\sum_k(M_k+N_k)$, is less than number of antennas of the smallest symmetric system ($M_k=M$, $N_k=N$, and $d_k=d_{tot}/K$ that can achieve $d_{tot}$. \end{example_scenario}

-Let us finally point out that, in all cases in which our feasibility test was positive, we were able to find an IA using the iterative interference leakage minimization algorithm proposed in \cite{Gomadam11}\cite{Heath09}\footnote{Notice, however, that alternating minimization algorithms cannot guarantee convergence to a global minimum, so it cannot be used as a feasibility test.}.
+Let us finally point out that, in all cases in which our feasibility test was positive, we were able to find an IA solution using the iterative interference leakage minimization algorithm proposed in \cite{Gomadam11}\cite{Heath09}.